PhilMele/M1Project/README.md

    ### 3.5 Footer <a name="footer"></a>
    The footer contains links to social media and company name.

+   The icons used are taken from Font Awesome free section.

    ### 3.6 Carousel <a name="gallery-page"></a>
    A boostrap carousel is used in `local_business.html` and `public_sector.html`.